(reading time: 1 hour)

 “Explain yourself,” the Captain demanded.
 “I’d never heard of the house of Bocculum until I stepped in it.”

 “No, someone would have to tell you.
-Fixadil and I simply had the knowledge when we were born, that one day we would meet a Kilro Ordr and it would change the direction of our lives… or end them.”
+Fixadil and I simply had the knowledge when we were born, that one day we would meet a Kilro Ordr and it would change the direction of our lives… or end them.
+In fact, it was a niggling feeling of that sort that told me exactly when to speak through my sibling.”

 “Keep talking.”
 The thing out in the drain shifted again, but both parties paid less than a glance in its direction.